turnkeylinux-apps/tkldev/docs/development/new.rst

 Bonus: Welcome post / tklweb-cp
 '''''''''''''''''''''''''''''''

-To improve the user experience of an appliance, either a welcome page/post is injected into the database (e.g., `MediaWiki conf`_) or a TurnKey Web Control panel (e.g., `DomainController tklweb-cp`_) is created.
+To improve the user experience a welcome page/post is injected into the database (e.g., `MediaWiki conf`_) or a TurnKey Web Control panel (e.g., `DomainController tklweb-cp`_) is created.

 Bonus: TKLBAM profile overrides
 '''''''''''''''''''''''''''''''

-Each appliance has a `TurnKey Backup and Migration`_ profile, which describes what should be backed up, and what shouldn't.
-If you are intimiate enough with the appliance, you should recommend overrides to be included in the profile.
+Each TurnKey app has a `TurnKey Backup and Migration`_ profile, which describes what should be backed up, and what shouldn't.

 For example, to keep bloat out of `Drupal7`_, backup sessions, cache and search tables are excluded::